 Treatment for Depression

 Depression affects the majority of people who commit suicide.
 Effective treatments to counter depression are available.
-The earlier an affected person consults with a doctor, the faster he or she will recover.
+The earlier an affected person consults with a doctor, the better their chances of recovery.
 To learn more, see the Information on Depression page.

 Treatment for Dependence